HL7/ihe-sdc-ecc-on-fhir/temp/pages/_includes/dataextraction.md

 Observations for text based questions should be captured as valueString for simplicity.

 #### Other Data Types
-Other data types should be captured in value[x] as their closest IHE SDC for match, whether that be DateTime, Boolean, Integer, etc.
+Other data types should be captured in value[x] as their closest IHE SDC for match, whether that be DateTime, Boolean, Integer, etc. There is a profile in this iGuide for each of these data types.

 ## Definition-Based Extraction
 TBD